kyberdrb/clean_pacman_cache_dir/README.md

           $ sudo rm -r /var/cache/pacman/pkg/PACKAGE_FILES_FOR_VERSIONS_OTHER_THAN_LOCALLY_INSTALLED

-1. Verify the contents of the pacman's cache directory, which will now contain only files for locally installed packages
+1. Verify the contents of the pacman's cache directory, which will now contain only files for locally installed packages, together with amount of free space on the partition

         find "/var/cache/pacman/pkg/" -mindepth 1 -maxdepth 1 -printf "%y: %p\n" | sort | less
         ls --color=auto --group-directories-first -1 /var/cache/pacman/pkg/ | less
+        df -h

 ## Contributing